Code-Institute-Submissions/project-one-v2/README.md

 * Delivery of information will no longer be rushed, and will now be available on demand in a standard format.
 Accuracy should be enhanced through standardisation and collation into a central location that is regularly maintained.

 Consequently, the website should be a useful tool for both the QS to store and maintain key information, as well as for clients who reqularly request this kind of information.
 Not only will the information be available on demand, but the information should be more readily understood and seen in a consistent, highly professional format.

-### Known Bugs

-* On the timeline, the dates are a mixture of regular and bold text.
-It does not appear possible to format this axis on this particular chart type.
-* The Chart size does not respond on page re-sizing without re-freshing.
-* The Pie Chart does not show the Total, only a breakdown of the values.

 ## Deployment